mapproxy/mapproxy/doc/seed.rst

 .. option:: --duration

   Stop seeding process after this duration.
 This option accepts duration in the following format: 120s, 15m, 4h, 0.5d Use this option in combination with ``--continue`` to be able to resume the seeding.
-By default,
+Works only on Linux and Unix systems.

 .. option:: --reseed-file